Sports: Nordic Skiing, Biathlon, Cycling, Rowing

 At age 13, Oksana became interested in rowing after an impromptu introduction to the sport.
 When she was on the water, she began to feel a new sense of freedom and control that had been taken from her so many times throughout her past.
 She found out quickly the more she pushed herself, the stronger, faster and more in control she became.
 Oksana joined the Para-rowing team in 2011 and went on to win the bronze medal for Team USA at the Paralympic Games London 2012.

 After 14 months of learning how to ski, Oksana qualified for the 2014 U.S. Paralympic team in Sochi, Russia.
 Oksana brought home silver and bronze medals for Team USA at the Paralympic Winter Games Sochi 2014.
 In the summer of 2014, Oksana added hand-cycling and went on to earn a 4th and 6th place finish at the Paralympic Games Rio 2016.
-Oksana is currently pursuing her first gold medal in Nordic skiing at the Paralympic Winter Games PyeongChang 2018.
+Most recently, Oksana won her first gold medal in Nordic skiing at the Paralympic Winter Games PyeongChang 2018.

 Oksana works closely with The Hartford, a Founding Partner of U.S. Paralympics, a division of the U.S. Olympic Committee, helping to positively change public attitudes and perceptions about disability.